 What is retinol, and why should you start using it in your 20s?

 Your cell turnover slows down as you age.
 So, it is important to incorporate ingredients like retinol into your skincare routine in your mid-20s and early 30s to delay aging.
 Retinol penetrates deep into the skin, and it goes beneath the outermost layer of the skin to the dermis, which is the middle layer of the skin.
 This is how retinol triggers the outer layer of the skin to speed up the cell turnover process and make room for the regeneration of new cells.
 Thus, your old, discolored skin cell is shed while you have fresh and new skin cells.
-This results in a smooth and plump surface of your skin.
+This results in a smooth and soft skin surface.

 As effective as it might be, it can also give side effects like dryness, irritation, and skin peeling.
 So if you are a beginner, starting slow with a lower percentage of retinol is always good before working your way up.
 It is best to use retinol at night as it is light-sensitive and can burn your face.
-However, you can still apply it in the morning, provided you apply high, broad-spectrum SPF.
-If pregnant and breastfeeding, staying away from this ingredient is recommended.
+However, you can still use it in the morning, provided you apply high, broad-spectrum SPF.
+It is generally advised to avoid retinol if you are pregnant or breastfeeding.

 Related to this : Retinol: Everything You Need To Know About It

 The COSRX The Retinol 0.1 Cream consists of 0.1% retinol which has a low irritation rate yet is effective!
 This cream with retinol content helps reduce fine lines and wrinkles and gives you firmer skin.
 It also has panthenol and adenosine, which are incredibly soothing and moisturizing ingredients.
 Apply a pie-size of this cream at the end of your skincare routine.
 It can be used for both morning and night routines.
 However, apply a high SPF of over 30+ during the day.